ylkael/aws-ppe-detection-app/README.md

 # PPE Detection App

 This app detects Personal Protective Equipment (PPE) in the images added in s3 bucket using Amazon Rekognition.
 SNS email notification will be send if PPE is not detected.
 Application will have logic to determine what kind of PPE needs to be detected.
-This includes head cover, facemask and hand cover.
+This includes head cover, face cover and hand cover.

-App uses 2 stacks with detection rules:
+App uses 2 stacks with different detection rules:

 1. "Pharmacy"
-Represents a medical pharmacy
+Represents a medical pharmacy.
 Detects if workers are wearing 2 equipments:
     * Face cover
     * Hand cover

 2. "Workshop"
-Represents a physical workshop or a garage
+Represents a physical workshop or a garage.
 Detects if workers are wearing 3 equipments:
     * Head cover
     * Face cover